brianrice2/pitchfork/README.md

 You should now be able to access the app at http://0.0.0.0:5000/ in your browser.

-This command runs the `pitchfork` image as a container named `test` and forwards the port 5000 from container to your laptop so that you can access the flask app exposed through that port.
+This command runs the `pitchfork` image as a container named `test` and forwards the port 5000 from container to your laptop so that you can access the Flask app exposed through that port.

 If `PORT` in `config/flaskconfig.py` is changed, this port should be changed accordingly (as should the `EXPOSE 5000` line in `app/Dockerfile`)